99

 Oct 18, 2019 1:30 AM

-In the continued absence of suitable checks and balances Big Tech is now injudiciously constraining – if not (yet) completely purging – public opinion, where and when it suits.
-Naturally, this runs contrary to modern, inclusive Western values of the post-enlightenment, and is arguably at odds with universal human rights including liberty, equality, dignity, and freedom of thought, speech, and expression.
 Universal human rights are rolled back as we type.
 And it is much more sinister than the censorship in comment sections of any kind of political web sites.
 While I have tasted that bitter poison yesterday, I am also subjected to targeted throttling of content that is undesirable and suppressed.
 Accessing any Weatern regimes critical website, my bandwidth drops to next to zero.
 I can prove it.
 It happens with OffGuardian, PressTV, MintPress, StrategicCulture, GlobalResearch, Jimmy Dore on Youtube and GreyZone, to name but a few.
-So, when I… Read more »
+So, when I attempt to visit those pages, or watch dissenting videos, the throttling is overwhelming.

 Frank Speaker